 There are many factors that can contribute to your feelings of fatigue, but here are some of the common causes that you can consider.

-Active Diseases, Conditions, and Treatments – Disease such as rheumatoid arthritis, inflammation, lupus, fibromyalgia, diabetes, or cancer can cause feelings of fatigue.
-Such illnesses and conditions release chemicals and viruses such as colds and flus that cause physical fatigue.
+Active Diseases, Conditions, and Treatments – Diseases such as rheumatoid arthritis, inflammation, lupus, fibromyalgia, diabetes, or cancer can cause feelings of fatigue.
+Such illnesses and conditions release chemicals and viruses such as cold and flu that cause physical fatigue.
 They also contribute to a weakened immune system that makes your body susceptible to things that cause physical strain.